juliusbierk/superspreadingdispersion/README.md

 # Estimation of superspreading dispersion

-This repository contains a simplied version of the code used in https://www.medrxiv.org/content/10.1101/2021.01.15.21249870v1.
+This repository contains a simplified version of the code used in https://www.medrxiv.org/content/10.1101/2021.01.15.21249870v1.

-This code makes maximum likelihood estimates of the basic reproduction number *R0* and dispersion parameter *k* of simulated data (a simple simulation code is also included).
+The code makes maximum likelihood estimates of the basic reproduction number *R0* and dispersion parameter *k* of simulated data (a simple simulation code is also included).

 ## Running the code